Tag Archives: innovation

 Often the inability to act is worse than acting wrong.

 The American-educated boss will do some damage by his ignorance but it is no more than comes from group-think: non-truths passed as truths.
 America stopped burning witches far sooner than Europe, and never burned Jews.
 America dropped nobles quicker, and transitioned to electric lights and motor cars quicker, perhaps because we put less weight on what nobles and universities did.
+When dealing Europeans, we greet them in a loud, cheerful voice, appoint a subordinate to “get things done,” and get in the way until lunchtime.
+The Europeans are suitably appalled, both by the crassness and by the random energy.

 Dr. Robert Buxbaum, June 10, 2014 I’ve also written about ADHD on Lincoln’s Gettysburg Address, on Theodore Roosevelt, and how he survived a gun shot.